Sewer56/nexus-what-i-want-to-build/docs/nx2.0.md

 parse the information, and then decide which data blocks you want to download.(1) { .annotate }

-1. This is done using the `Range` HTTP header, which allows you to specify byte ranges to download.
+1. This can be done using the `Range` HTTP header for example, which allows you to specify byte ranges to download.

 This in turn means you can download only the files you need, without having to download the entire archive.